petk/php-build-system/docs/cmake/variables/EXT_ODBC.md

 ```

 > [!WARNING]
-> These examples most likely need to be adjustments and updated for the current
+> These examples might need to be adjusted and updated for the current ODBC
-> ODBC versions and implementations and are here only for illustration purposes.
+> versions and implementations.

 ## `EXT_ODBC_VERSION`